developepper/capsaicin/README.md

 - a git repository to run against
 - the `Claude Code` CLI installed and available on `PATH` as `claude`

 Today that is the only implemented adapter backend.
+The current runtime uses the Claude adapter for planner, implementer, and reviewer runs.
 The intended long-term role split is `Claude Code` for implementation and plan review, with `Codex` for ticket review and planning once Codex adapter support lands.

 The `capsaicin ui` command additionally pulls in `starlette`, `jinja2`, `uvicorn`, and `python-multipart` — all installed automatically via `pip install`.